 “Yeah, of course.”
 She replied.
 “Where are you from?”

 “I’m from the U.S. Born in Chicago but been living in New York for about four years.
-I’m Dee, by the way.”
+I’m Ellie, by the way.”
 I extended my hand.

 She shook it.
 “I’m Chloe.
 I’m from Hunan province.
 Nice to meet you.”